martbhell/martbhell.github.io/posts/2012/03/openindiana-postgresql-dcache.md

 diff /tmp/bash /bin/bash
 ```

 ## SCORE!
-We have a working dCache setup in a VM running openindiana!
+We have a working dCache setup in a VM running openindiana